janhq/cortex.cpp/cortex-cpp/examples/interface/README.md

-This guide provides instructions to create a chatbot powered by Nitro using the GGUF model.
+This guide provides instructions to create a chatbot powered by cortex-cpp using the GGUF model.

 ## Step 1: Download the Model